Tips for Managing Your Urostomy Efficiently

 Azimuth

 Hi Roberto, I am an urostomate too since 1976.
-It's true, in all forums there are threads on ileo and colostomy.
-The management of urostomy is difficult but with the new uro-pouch, life is easier.
-The leakages are not very frequent.
+It's true, in all forum there are thread on ileo e colonstomy.
+The management of urostomy is difficult but with the new uro-pouch the life is easier.
+The leakage are not very frequent.

-I have a urostomy for neurologic dysfunction of the bladder that was not removed.
+I have an urostomy for neurologic dysfunction of the bladder that was not removed.

 I change the wafer every 2 days and the pouch every day.
-At night, I do not use the night-bag and I get up 1 time to empty the pouch... but in the evening, I drink a little water.
+In the night not use the night-bag and i get up 1 time to empty the pouch... but in the evening I drink a little water.

 Marco.